Introduction

 -

 Lint buildup and restricted venting can overheat the dryer and cause thermal fuse failures.
-Clean lint from the blower housing area you accessed, and inspect the vent path (inside the machine and at the wall exhaust) so heat and lint can exit freely.
+Clean lint from the blower housing area you accessed, and inspect the vent path inside the machine and at the wall exhaust so heat and lint can exit freely.
+Repair didn't go as planned?
+Ask our Answers community for help.